 The unicorn myth is much older than it is thought.
 As we have learned by now, Ctesias introduced the unicorn myth to Europe in the 5th century BCE, but this is not when the unicorn myth was born.
 The history of unicorns began much earlier.

-There is evidence, that the unicorn myth existed in the Indus valley civilization, which flourished in 2600 to 1900 BCE.
-The ancient people of Persia, Mesopotamia and Indus valley have left behind several wall carvings, seals and statues of a mythical one-horned animal.
+There is evidence, that the unicorn myth existed in the Indus valley civilization, which flourished from 2600 to 1900 BCE.
+The ancient people of Persia, Mesopotamia, and the Indus valley have left behind several wall carvings, seals, and statues of a mythical one-horned animal.